ZiniaB/Captone-Airbnb-neighbourhood-recommender/README.md

 Key insights from the EDA:

-(1) Central London boroughs had the highest concentration property listings with Westminister being significantly higher than the rest at 4500 listings and likely because of the popular suburbs like Hyde Park, Soho, Mayfair, Covent Garden etc that fall within it.
+(1) Central London boroughs had the highest concentration of property listings, with Westminister being significantly higher than the rest at 4500 listings - likely due to the popular suburbs like Hyde Park, Soho, Mayfair, Covent Garden etc that fall within it.
 This could suggest a strong demand for locations close to the tourist hubs but also from the host's POV, it is possible that many central London properties have been repurposed for airbnb listings and are 'commercially managed' by professional hosts <br>
 (2) When the data is broken down by suburb, Whitechapel comes out as the suburb with the highest number of listings at 1000 but interestingly it does not fall in the Westminister borough but within Tower Hamlets which has the 3rd highest number of listings at a borough level <br>
 (3) The Average #night price varies distinctly between boroughs e.g. $225+ for Westminister vs. ~$170 for Tower Hamlets and ~$75 for Bexley <br>
 (4) The length of stay also tends to differ with some of the centrally located popular boroughs having a longer stay and Greenwich being the highest at 8+ nights <br>
 (5) The Review Scores for location are very strong and skewed highly towards 5.
 This suggests that the guests were broadly satisfied with the location they chosee based on their individual preferences.
 This is good news for our project as there is no particular neighborhood that stands out as 'negative' in terms of scores.
 We can go ahead and include all neighborhoods in our recommendation system to be able to ensure that all neighborhood listings are fairly represented and are considered by the guests.

-Overall, our EDA has established that there are many factors that come into play when choosing a property e.g. availability (number of listings within the timeframe), room type, price, length of stay etc. Also, in terms of location, different neighborhoods appear to serve different customer needs (accesibility, affordability, experience) and our hypothesis that the customer could benefit from an initial recommendation on neighborhoods, very much holds true given all the aforementioned factors that they need to consider while choosing a property.
+Overall, our EDA has established that there are many factors that come into play when choosing a property e.g. availability (number of listings within the timeframe), room type, price, length of stay etc. Also, in terms of location, different neighborhoods appear to serve different customer needs (accessibility, affordability, experience) and our hypothesis that the customer could benefit from an initial recommendation on neighborhoods, very much holds true given all the aforementioned factors that they need to be considered while choosing a property.

 --------------------------

 ## Modelling Part 1

-This being an unsupervised NLP project, processing the text data in the right way to then test the outcome against different models was the basis of our machine learning task.
+This being an unsupervised NLP project, processing the text data in the right way, to then test the outcome against different models was the basis of our machine learning task.

 **Steps in text processing and modelling:**<br>
 (1) Cleaning and preparing the text data for modelling:<br>